Welcome to All Worlds Wayfarer

 - Short Fiction: 1,000 to 5,000 words

-Please provide any content warnings that readers may wish to be aware of before reading (if your story is accepted, we reserve the right to add or remove content warnings as we feel appropriate).
+Please provide any content warnings that readers may wish to be aware of before reading (if your story is accepted for publication, we reserve the right to add or remove content warnings as we feel appropriate).

 - No sex scenes.
 Suggestive themes, sexual references, and black screens are fine; explicit sexual content and erotica aren’t the right fit for All World’s Wayfarer.

-- Violence is fine so long as it serves the story and isn't gratuitous.
+- Violence is fine as long as it serves the story and isn't gratuitous.

-- Course language is fine so long as it serves the story and isn't gratuitous.
+- Coarse language is fine as long as it serves the story and isn't gratuitous.

-- Alcohol and drug references are fine so long as they serve the story and aren't gratuitous.
+- Alcohol and drug references are fine as long as they serve the story and aren't gratuitous.

-- No hate speech or messaging against any real-world demographic based on race, ethnicity, culture, gender identity, sex, sexuality, age, neurodivergence, physical or mental disability, religion, or belief system.
-(Characters may be prejudiced, but your story's themes should not be.)
+- No hate speech or messaging against any real-world demographic based on race, ethnicity, culture, gender, sex, sexuality, age, neurodivergence, physical or mental illness or disability, size, class, religion, or belief system.
+(Characters may be prejudiced, but your story's themes should not be prejudiced.)

 - No fan fiction.
 (We can't publish it for legal reasons.)

 - No first drafts.
-(While an occasional typo is expected, please only submit polished work that has gone through a round or two of self-editing at the least.)
+(While an occasional typo is expected, please only submit polished work that has gone through at least a round or two of self-editing.)